Kanchanaburi, ประเทศไทย - Things to Do in Kanchanaburi

 Getting Around

-Getting around Kanchanaburi is straightforward with several transportation options.
+Within Kanchanaburi, transportation options are varied and affordable.
 Songthaews (shared pickup trucks) are the most common local transport, running fixed routes around town for 10-20 THB per ride.
-Tuk-tuks are available for shorter distances and cost 50-150 THB depending on destination and bargaining skills.
-Motorbike taxis are quick and cheap for solo travelers at 30-80 THB per trip.
-For more flexibility, rent a motorbike (200-300 THB/day) or bicycle (100-150 THB/day) from guesthouses.
-Many attractions like Erawan Falls require joining tours or hiring private transport, as public transport is limited to these outer areas.
+Tuk-tuks and motorcycle taxis are available for shorter distances at 40-100 THB depending on destination.
+For more flexibility, rent a bicycle (150-200 THB/day) or motorcycle (250-350 THB/day) from guesthouses or rental shops.
+Many attractions are within walking distance of the town center, while more distant sites like Erawan Falls require organized tours, rented transport, or local buses that run several times daily.

 Where to Stay